Launching September 14, 2020: UPDATED FOR YEAR 6

 - Dash or Cue needs to be able to roll across and not have anything interfere with its wheels (sorry, no shag carpet!)

-Due to popular demand, we do have a themed Wonder League mat for purchase this year!
+In order to keep things simple and costs low, we are keeping the same theme from year 5 for this year’s Wonder League mat.
 The themed mats can be purchased through Geyer, a third-party vendor.
 Geyer has the themed mat, a non-themed generic mat, and even a chroma-key green background version for sale — can you say “green screen” (check out this video based on #WLRC coach Mrs. Eckstein’s idea from a couple of years ago.

 Did know that you can use any of the Wonder League mats from previous years — the dimensions are the same.
 For those of you in need of a new mat, there are three basic options:

 OPTION 1: BUY ONE.
 Check out the Wonder League mat options at Geyer.
-The new design mat for this year will be up there soon, stay tuned!
 Just note: Geyer is an independent party; we are not responsible for any issues with the design, quality, or shipping.
 For those in Europe looking to purchase a mat, please see mat options here.

 OPTION 2: PRINT ONE.
 We also are providing our coaches with both our themed mat design and a digital image of the mat (click on link for files) in two colors: black or white.
 If you want to print this file, you will need to find a sign or banner printer — check out retailers like Staples, Office Depot, FedEx/Kinko’s, Vistaprint.com, Signs.com or Esigns.com, which has a self-print option.
 You’ll need to tell them that you have:

 - an image that is 165 cm x 255 cm (accounts for 7.5-cm border)